 - [Premium Basswood Quality] Crafted from 100% natural, hand-selected basswood, these blocks are soft, smooth, and free of cracks, knots, or splinters.
 The fine, even texture lets you carve, paint, and sand with ease—perfect for both beginners and pros.

 - [Ready to Carve Right Away] No sanding needed, just unpack and start creating!
-These blocks are pre-smoothed, chemical-free, and totally safe for kids, classrooms, family crafts, weekend projects, DIY.
+These blocks are pre-smoothed, and totally safe for adults, classrooms, family crafts, weekend projects, DIY.

 - [Endless DIY Possibilities] Turn them into holiday ornaments, rustic signs, custom gifts, or practice your whittling skills.
 Paint, stain, or leave them natural—the smooth surface works perfectly with any finish.